 Requests per Second

-requests_per_second is straightforward criterion which aims to maintain a maximum application throughput measured in requests per second over every application instance.
+requests_per_second is straightforward criterion which aims to maintain a maximum application throughput measured in requests per second averaged over every application instance.
 This can be a more effective scale metric than concurrency_utilization if appropriate performance evaluation has been done on the application to determine the throughput.
 This criterion is not recommended for most GPU applications, since this scaling metric does not enforce concurrency limits.
 For example, if scaling_target=5, Cerebrium will attempt to maintain a 5 requests/s average across all app instances.

 CPU Utilization